Navigation | Truck Directions API | Overview | Urbi Documentation

 Truck Directions API

-Try Routing API to plot car, truck, bicycle, or pedestrian routes through one service.
+Truck Directions API is deprected.
+Use Routing API to build car, truck, bicycle, or pedestrian routes through one service.

 Truck Directions API allows you to build a truck route, excluding roads with current restrictions for trucks.